OffCourse/public-badges/STATE_OF_THE_PROJECT.md

 ### What did we accomplish so far?

-+ Mapped the domain of evidence-based ethical certification of internet products and translated it into data models
++ Mapped the domain of evidence-based certification of the ethical internet and translated it into data models

 + Build and deployed the infrastructure for badge issuance.